How to Create an Event RSVP Form Online

 Evites, webpages and animated invitations are being used more and more as a beautiful and cost effective way of inviting loved ones to special events.
 However, how does one keep track of all the information and communication, that traditional paper RSVPs used to do?

-Motion Stamp creates stunning animated invitations and conveniently hosts these on private webpages, delighting your guests.
+Motion Stamp creates stunning animated invitations for Wedding and special occasion.
+We can conveniently create & host these on a personalized webpage.
 We have found Google Forms provides an elegant and efficient solution to receiving and collating RSVP information from all your guests, all while being completely free.
 So even the most simple or complex of events can be well organised.

 Motion Stamp can then add the link to the RSVP form that you have created, directly into your animated invitation web page.
 Making your guest’s invitation experience flowing and cohesive.

 To see an example of this in action.
-Visit our sample invitation page here.
+Visit our example invitation webpage here.

 HOW TO CREATE AN ONLINE WEDDING RSVP USING GOOGLE FORMSFirst, let’s make a simple RSVP form for our pretend couple ‘Bethany & Wendell’.
 Take a look at it here, so you can see what we are building.
 We are going to suggest a few things to help make the collection of your data a lot easier.
 Then for those who want further control, we’ll then create something more dynamic.